 This was a first.
 And hopefully a last.

 After the beach we boarded PowerPlay and sailed through some rough waters (nicknamed the “washing machine”- god bless seasick medication) to our first snorkel spot.
-After lunch we put on our still wet wetsuits for the second time that day and took to the water for some fun.
 Within minutes, I saw the biggest fish I’ve ever seen; it was aqua blue, orange, and purple and at least two feet long!
 I’ve only ever seen fish like that in aquariums.
-Our second snorkel spot in a nearby bay gave us the opportunity to see Nemo, many anemone, and a 100-year-old giant clam.
+We saw Nemo, many sea anemone, and a 100-year-old giant clam in our second snorkel spot.
 After our swim we rode the boat to another bay to anchor for sunset.

 Tonight was one of the most memorable nights I’ve had.
 We sat on the nets, drank wine, and watched the sun paint colors in the sky as it dipped below the horizon.
 For dinner, the crew prepared sausages, steak, potatoes, salad, and rolls, followed by strawberry shortcake for dessert.
 A home cooked meal really hit the spot after almost two months of restaurants and my sub-par chicken dishes.